Vishnuraj910/avisoma-tasks-backend/README.md

 - Comprehensive test coverage
 - Docker support with docker-compose
 - Updated at value is updated via DB trigger
+- Prisma ORM for database interactions (default)
+- Option to switch to native PostgreSQL driver (`pg`)

 ## Prerequisites